Due to the high volume during the holiday season, delivery may be delayed by a few days. We apologize for the inconvenience.

 • by Jan Buiting

-73, all hams and radio fans!
-Elektor is thrilled to unveil the ATS25 max-Decoder — a powerful and ultra-compact multimode DSP receiver.
-Covering LW, SW, MW, FM, and Ham bands, this cutting-edge device is driven by an ESP32 core and features Wi-Fi connectivity for advanced decoding modes.
-Experience the ultimate blend of embedded and radio technology!
+Elektor proudly presents the ATS25 max-Decoder, a powerful yet ultra-compact multimode DSP receiver.
+This cutting-edge device offers comprehensive coverage of LW, SW, MW, FM, and Ham bands.
+Powered by an ESP32 core and equipped with Wi-Fi connectivity, it enables advanced decoding modes.
+Experience the perfect synergy of embedded systems and radio technology with the ATS25 max-Decoder!

-One IC family that has successfully encouraged even the staunchest analog RF technology enthusiasts to embrace digital is the SkyWorks Si473x series.
-Among them, the Si4735 stands out as a "CMOS 100% AM/FM/SW/LW radio receiver," integrating the entire tuner function from antenna input to audio output.
-Although the chip gained popularity among hams and radio enthusiasts when Arduino software was developed for it, its full potential wasn't realized until an international group of hams and programmers employed a more powerful microcontroller, the ESP32.
-They began creating ingenious software, not only for the LW/MW/SW/FM broadcast bands but also for the amateur radio bands from 160 m to 10 m, including associated "ham modes" like CW, RTTY, USB/LSB, FAX, and more.
+One integrated circuit (IC) family that has successfully bridged the gap between analog RF technology and digital innovation is the SkyWorks Si473x series.
+The standout in this series, the Si4735 is renowned as a "CMOS 100% AM/FM/SW/LW radio receiver."
+This chip seamlessly integrates the entire tuner function, from antenna input to audio output.
+Initially, it gained traction among hams and radio enthusiasts through Arduino software, but its true capabilities were unlocked when an international group of hams and programmers utilized the more powerful ESP32 microcontroller.
+This led to the creation of innovative software for not only the LW/MW/SW/FM broadcast bands but also for amateur radio bands ranging from 160 m to 10 m, including modes like CW, RTTY, USB/LSB, FAX, and more.

-The Si4735 chip and the ESP32 micro first appeared together in the "ATS25" multimode receiver, which has been available for a few years, excelling as a general-purpose radio for broadcasts and ham communications.
-Recently, the "Jstvro" group enhanced the standard ATS25 with a range of new features, including advanced digital decoding, Wi-Fi connectivity, and more sophisticated DSP audio processing.
-This upgrade resulted in a comprehensive overhaul of the control software, giving the ATS25 a significant boost in functionality and performance.
+The combination of the Si4735 chip and the ESP32 microcontroller first emerged in the "ATS25" multimode receiver.
+This device has been popular for several years, serving as an excellent general-purpose radio for both broadcasts and ham communications.
+Recently, the "Jstvro" group significantly enhanced the standard ATS25 by adding advanced features such as digital decoding, Wi-Fi connectivity, and sophisticated DSP audio processing.
+These upgrades led to a comprehensive overhaul of the control software, substantially boosting the functionality and performance of the ATS25 receiver.

-The first thing that struck me when unboxing the ATS25 max-Decoder was its compactness, sturdiness, and lightweight design.
-The front panel features a single control: a 40 mm diameter knob that functions as a rotary encoder with push-button action.
-On the back of the radio, you'll find two antenna inputs—one SMA socket for the Wi-Fi (2.4 GHz) antenna and one BNC socket for the main antenna.
-There’s also a USB-C connector, which serves both to charge the internal Li-Ion battery and to communicate with your PC.
-Completing the user interface on the back panel are a headphone socket and two small slide switches.
+he ATS25 max-Decoder immediately impressed me with its compact, sturdy, and lightweight design upon unboxing.
+The front panel is minimalist, featuring a single 40 mm diameter knob that serves as a rotary encoder with push-button functionality.
+The back of the device houses two antenna inputs: an SMA socket for the 2.4 GHz Wi-Fi antenna and a BNC socket for the main antenna.
+Additionally, there is a USB-C connector for charging the internal Li-Ion battery and for PC communication.
+The back panel also includes a headphone socket and two small slide switches.

-I was pleasantly surprised to find a stylus pen, a foldable Wi-Fi antenna, a telescopic rod antenna for FM, a USB-C cable, and even a cloth—presumably for dust protection or cleaning the touchscreen—included in the package.
-Aside from the radio itself, the highlight of the box was the ATS25 max-Decoder Manual.
-Although not perfect, it stands head and shoulders above the usual fare that accompanies Chinese electronics.
-The 24-page manual is properly printed and features clear pictures with legends and captions to explain the most important functions.
-It's definitely worth browsing through with the radio off!
-I was informed that Elektor is considering enhancing the manual and printing their own version.
+I was delighted to discover several thoughtful accessories included with the radio: a stylus pen, a foldable Wi-Fi antenna, a telescopic rod antenna for FM, a USB-C cable, and even a cloth for dust protection or cleaning the touchscreen.
+The standout item, however, was the ATS25 max-Decoder Manual.
+Unlike the typical manuals that come with many Chinese electronics, this 24-page manual is well-printed and features clear pictures with legends and captions that explain the most important functions.
+It's definitely worth reading through before powering up the radio!
+I also learned that Elektor is considering enhancing and printing their own version of the manual.

-Due to radio wave propagation, daytime reception on the MW and LW bands is poor, even with a wire antenna.
-However, the ATX25 max-Decoder managed to find several stations around 675 kHz and 1000 kHz, performing on par with my Grundig Yacht-Boy and even a 1960s Philips “BX” tube radio, both of which use ferrite rod antennas.
-I also picked up good old Droitwich on 198 kHz LW, catching a BBC cricket match report.
-The MW band, in particular, comes alive in the evening hours, making it great fun to tune in and discover pirate and "low-power" stations for private use.
+Radio wave propagation varies greatly between day and night.
+Daytime reception on the MW and LW bands is often poor, even with a wire antenna.
+However, the ATS25 max-Decoder found several stations around 675 kHz and 1000 kHz, performing as well as my Grundig Yacht-Boy and a 1960s Philips “BX” tube radio.
+I also picked up Droitwich on 198 kHz LW, catching a BBC cricket match report.
+The MW band becomes much more active in the evening, perfect for discovering pirate and low-power stations.

 Ultra-Portable ATS25 max-Decoder Receiver